jadecobra/python_tdd_exercises/source/classes/unittest.rst

 * :ref:`that everything in Python is an object<everything is an object>`
 * :ref:`how to use the unittest library<another way to write tests>`

-:ref:`Would you like to use class attributes to remove repetition from the assertion_error project?<AssertionError 2: use class attributes>`
+:ref:`Would you like to use unittest with the assertion_error project?<AssertionError: use unittest>`

 ----